By Pradeep Pandey · Co-Founder · 22 min read · Updated

 Healthcare feature scope.
 Deputy does not market healthcare-specific compliance documentation or nurse credentialing features.
 Confirm current capability scope with Deputy directly before evaluating as a SmartLinx replacement.

 Verdict: Deputy is the right move from SmartLinx only for organizations that audited their actual SmartLinx usage and found that compliance features were going unused and the primary value was schedule publishing.
 For any hospital with active CMS obligations, the compliance gap is disqualifying.
+See our deeper Deputy alternatives guide for healthcare.

 Cost: $4.50 per user per month.